A Sleepless Overnight on Cucamonga Peak

 We all turned in pretty early that night.
 Ten minutes after we went to sleep, the wind picked up to about 50 mph.
-These weren’t gusts, it was solid 50 mph wind.
+It wasn’t gusts, it was a solid 50 mph wind.
 It stayed that way until about 4 am.
 The idea of sleeping on a summit with the stars out always seems cool, but practically every summit I’ve slept on gets exposed to crazy amounts of wind.
-It makes it near impossible to get any sleep.
+It makes it nearly impossible to get any sleep.
 That night was no different.

 The wind picked up again when we woke up.
 I got a picture of the kids’ tent, which was practically folded over.
 It was barely standing on its frame, giving Wes and Liz barely any room to breathe.
 Fortunately for them, they were so tired they didn’t care and slept through it.